Assistant Professor of Chemical Engineering

 B.S.E, Chemical Engineering, University of Puerto Rico, Mayagüez Campus, 2002.

 Our primary research interests reside in the development and application of advanced multi-scale computational modeling techniques for the study of biological macromolecules.
-The goal is to provide insight into the molecular mechanisms that drive assembly in biology, thereby providing guidance for development of better and more efficient biomedical and environmental sensing technologies.
+The goal is to provide insight into the mechanisms by which macromolecules communicate with each other to drive assembly and signal propagation through the cell.
+This type of information can provide guidance for development of better and more efficient biomedical therapies and sensing technologies.

 A multi-scale computational approach for the study of nucleic-acid-based systems